Rank and Rent

 The truth is that you are going to spend a lot of time researching your niche and developing your website.
 If you choose something that you already have existing knowledge of, the process is bound to be faster.

 Furthermore, local businesses will be much more willing to invest in a website that clearly has been made by someone who is knowledgable about the field and manages to convey their passion across the website’s content.
+These sites can rank for local search results, and with the help of guest posts link building and content writing, these can become seriously high quality websites ranking for all sorts of local keywords for local businesses.

 Choose a domain name